from __future__ import annotations

 except (AttributeError, ValueError, EOFError) as ex:

-# if exception is raised (e.g. unsupported pickle protocol)
+# (e.g. unsupported pickle protocol)

-# try to load from CSV and save it again
+# try to load from PARQUET or CSV

 # otherwise raise error

-if os.path.exists(csv_file):
+if os.path.exists(parquet_file):

 self._load_csv(csv_file)